On search for the perfect ice.

 Baseclimbs up to 30 m, multi-pitch climbing up to 17 pitches in a phantastic scenery

-Baseclimbs mostly with rappel anchors on trees, the rest has to be set up with ice screws.
+Rappel anchors mostly on trees, the rest has to be set up with ice screws.

 Watch out carefully for changes on temperature and flooding through power plants!
 Also consider in areas like Mæl and Kong Vinter, that you have to rappel down first and it is mandatory to climb up (in case of an emergency)!

 60 m single or double rope, 12 ice screws

 » Juvsøyla, Sabotørfossen, Jailhouse Ice, Mæl Haugfossen Øst, Bakveien/Hidden Gully, Ozzimosis, Kong Vinter, King Kong, Vemorkbrufoss Vest